Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback support that aligns close to a 38.2% Fibonacci retracement, indicating a potential area where buying interests could pick up to stage a rebound.
-The presence of the green Ichimoku Cloud adds further significance to the strength of the bullish momentum.
+Supporting reasons: Identified as a pullback support that aligns with a 50% Fibonacci retracement, indicating a potential area where buying interests could pick up to stage a rebound.

 Potential Direction: Bearish